pixeltoprompt/ai_rewards_agent/README.md

 # Rewards Agent

-An autonomous multi-agent system that evaluates drive-to-earn activity, checks it for plausibility, calculates rewards, manages inventory fallback, and dispatches personalized notifications — built with **LangGraph**, **LangChain**, and **CrewAI**.
+An autonomous multi-agent system that evaluates drive-to-earn activity, checks it for plausibility, calculates rewards, manages inventory fallback, and dispatches personalized notifications.
+Built with **LangGraph**, **LangChain**, and **CrewAI**.

 This is a reconstruction of a rewards-agent architecture I designed and built at a previous company, made runnable as a standalone, portfolio-friendly project.
 It runs fully offline out of the box (no API key required) and upgrades to live LLM generation the moment you add one.